 Another barrier is the difference in the ways in which sports are organized in Canada.
-Newcomers may not know how to navigate the Canadian system and information may not be complete, easily accessible, or presented in terminology someone new to Canadian culture can understand.
+New to Canada Participants may not know how to navigate the Canadian system and information may not be complete, easily accessible, or presented in terminology someone new to Canadian culture can understand.

 - Sport systems and organizations need to be aware of their local/grassroots organizations and clubs.
-Depending on the sport, many clubs act as silos and do not work together because they are in competition with each other. - Governing provincial/territorial sport organizations or national sport organizations can be a central hub to allow newcomers to connect with their local sport organizations.
-Sport governing bodies may also be influential in how grassroots-level sports integrate participants. - Ensure information about your organization/ program is easily accessible and available in different formats.
+Depending on the sport, many clubs act as silos and do not work together because they are in competition with each other. - Governing provincial/territorial sport organizations or national sport organizations can be a central hub to allow New to Canada Participants to connect with their local sport organizations.
+Sport governing bodies may also be influential in how grassroots-level sports integrate participants. - Ensure information about your organization/program is easily accessible and available in different formats.
 Understand how people discover your organization, and consider asking existing participants how they originally heard about your organization.

-- Ensure marketing materials are clear and concise, and include an email address and phone number for a contact person who can provide more information. - Avoid having an online-only registration process, as Internet access can be a barrier for newcomers. - Provide different payment options as opposed to credit card only.
+- Ensure marketing materials are clear and concise, and include an email address and phone number for a contact person who can provide more information. - Avoid having an online-only registration process, as Internet access can be a barrier for New to Canada Participants. - Provide different payment options as opposed to credit card only.